-It may be one of the oldest cases of “he-said”/”she-said”.
+It may be one of the oldest cases of he said/she said.
 Literally.
 The “Great She Bible” was one of the first two editions issued for the Authorized King James Bible of 1611.
 A simple typo – and four centuries – has made the “she” version of the holy book more vaunted than the first edition dubbed the “He Bible”.
-Now, in a small Lancashire church, a newly identified extant edition of the “Great She Bible” has been found.
+Now, in a small Lancashire church, a newly identified extant edition of the text has been found.

 Sign-Up For The Latest From TGNR

 Sunday Brunch5 months ago

 The New Quartz App: Uzabase’s Bet on the Future of News on Social Media

 History4 months ago

 How did Hitler Fool Stalin so Badly with the Invasion of the USSR? | WW2 Brain Bucket Reader Q&A